 Symphonic band is a performance oriented ensemble made up of a select group of 8th grade band students.
 Rehearsals focus on advanced musical concepts and playing techniques to meet the needs of the advanced band student.
 The Symphonic Band will perform at several concerts, community functions and festival performances throughout the year.
 Attendance for these performances is mandatory.
-Students will be required to provide their own instrument and concert attire.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them.